Orchextra/orchextra-android-sdk/README.md

  - `ox_ir_scan_activity_name`: Name of image recognition _Activity_, appearing in _Toolbar_

 ## Log level
 Now you can configure log level using the level you consider to get debug info from Orchextra SDK.
-In order to set the level, you MUST call `rchextra.setLogLevel(LOGLEVEL)` where _LOGLEVEL_ is an enum providing following info:
+In order to set the level, you MUST call `Orchextra.setLogLevel(LOGLEVEL)` where _LOGLEVEL_ is an enum providing following info:

 - `OrchextraLogLevel.ALL`: All info, even altbeacon lib logs
 - `OrchextraLogLevel.NETWORK`: all debug from Orchextra plus network info